 The Cingular EDGE network is available in more than 13,000 cities and towns and in areas along 40,000 miles of highways.
 It provides average data speeds between 75-135 Kbps.

 Although Cingular calls EDGE a "third-generation" technology, it is commonly called a "2.75G" network, as it does not offer the true speed of a 3G network.

-Cingular defines 3G -- which the company markets as "BroadbandConnect" -- as:
+Cingular once defines 3G -- which the company marketed as "BroadbandConnect" -- as:

 The first widely-available service in the world to use HSDPA (High Speed Downlink Packet Access). . .
 BroadbandConnect provides average mobile data connections between 400-700 Kbps with bursts up to more than a mega-bit per second.
 It delivers approximately ten times the speed of dial-up Internet access.

 To generalize, EDGE is not much faster than a 56k dial up connection, whereas 3G offers broadband speeds.
 EDGE is available widely in the United States, but Cingular is rapidly increasing the number of metropolitan areas with support for 3G as well.

 Why Apple is supporting EDGE instead of 3G is puzzling to many, including Henry Norr from the always excellent MacInTouch.
 In a detailed, but unfortunately deleted, piece regarding the 2007 MacWorld Expo, he notes:

 EDGE is already yesterday's technology, and it will be even more so by the time the iPhone ships.
 Probably Apple had compelling reasons for adopting it anyway - battery life may be one, as HSDPA is said to consume considerably more power than EDGE - and there's no way to know at this point whether EDGE will feel slow in the iPhone's Safari-based web browser.
 But many users, especially the tech savvy, are bound to feel some qualms about shelling out $500 for a cutting-edge device that doesn't support state-of-the-art networking.